 - South Africa is the only African nation that is a member of the G20;

 - The Richards Bay Coal Terminal (RBCT) is the world’s largest coal export facility, handling the vast majority of South African coal exports.
 RBCT has the capacity to export 91 million tons of coal annually, helping to facilitate the growth of the South African mining industry;

 - South Africa has significant deposits of diamonds and precious metals.
-The Western Deep Levels Mine, a South African goldmine, is the deepest in the world of the world at a depth of 11,749 feet.
+The Western Deep Levels Mine, a South African goldmine, is the deepest in the world at a depth of 11,749 feet.
 Most mines descend to about 3,300 feet;

 - 26% of the South African population lives below the poverty line.
-Although South Africa is the most prosperous nation in Africa, there remains a lot of work to be done to improve the fortunes and equality of its people.
+Although South Africa is the most prosperous nation in Africa, there is still a lot of work to be done to improve the fortunes and equality of its people.

 - South Africa has three capital cities: Pretoria is the Executive Capital, Cape Town the Legislative Capital and Bloemfontein the judicial Capital.
 These three seats of power represent and enforce the legal concept of the separation of powers;

 - The country’s semi-arid climate makes it a comfortable place to live throughout the year.
 The average summer temperature in Cape Town is 20 degrees centigrade, dropping to 12.6 degrees in the winter.
 This climate has been a boon to the country’s wine industry;

 - The centres of economic activity in South Africa are Cape Town, Johannesburg and Durban;

 - South Africa does not apply daylight savings time, meaning that the country runs on GMT+2 year-round.

 - South Africa is the only country in the world to voluntarily abandon its nuclear weapons program;